ucheezeokoli/BookingAPI/README.md

 ## Overview

-The BookingAPI is a Node.js-based API designed to manage restaurant reservations.
+The Restaurant Booking API is a Node.js-based API designed to manage restaurant reservations.
 It allows users to check the availability of restaurants, create reservations, and delete existing reservations.

 ## Endpoints